 Lunch Packing Zone

-Plan healthy options kids will eat and place all food prep items close to each other.
+Plan healthy options kids will eat and place all meal prep items close to each other.
 I keep thermoses, paper bags, napkins, Ziploc baggies, little jokes and notes I like to sneak in their lunches, etc. all in one spot.
 If they use a reusable lunch bag, I like to have a lunchbox cleaning zone.

 To help kids prep their own lunches, I like to teach my kids the elements of a healthy lunch.
 Whether it is baskets in the pantry or fridge with a label explaining how many of each item they can pack, a list reminding them of what constitutes a healthy lunch, or pre-packing our lunches together at the beginning of the week, there are many easy ways to help kids take ownership of prepping healthy lunches on their own.